 You don’t have to use commercial furniture polish that contains.. well who knows what?
 Bring new life to your furniture by making beeswax furniture polish at home.
-Polishing fine wood products is a common use for beeswax.
-This simple beeswax furniture polish recipe is an inexpensive way to protect your pieces of wooden furniture.
+Polishing fine wood products is a common way to use beeswax around the home.
+This simple beeswax furniture polish recipe is an inexpensive way to protect all your wood surfaces.

 When applied to the surface of wood, beeswax polish provides a warm glow to the wood surface.
 It does not alter the appearance of the wood or leave a fake, commercial finish.

 Beeswax is a natural wax that is produced by honey bees.
 Bees use the wax to construct their comb and provide storage for food and young bees.

 Bees can make a lot more wax than they need.
 The excess left over after honey extraction can be put to good use – never wastes.
 We can use beeswax in many different ways around the home.

 By using a furniture polish with a beeswax base, you can avoid the use of a lot of unknown chemicals.

 Many commercial products contain know carcinogens.
 When you make your own, you know what is in the finished product.